oliverphilcox/PolyBin3D/README.md

 # PolyBin3D
-PolyBin3D is a Python code that estimates the binned power spectrum and bispectrum for 3D fields such as the distributions of matter and galaxies, using the algorithms of [Philcox 2020](https://arxiv.org/abs/2012.09389), [Philcox 2021](https://arxiv.org/abs/2107.06287), [Ivanov et al. 2023](https://arxiv.org/abs/2302.04414) and Philcox et al. (in prep).
+PolyBin3D is a Python code that estimates the binned power spectrum and bispectrum for 3D fields such as the distributions of matter and galaxies, using the algorithms of [Philcox 2020](https://arxiv.org/abs/2012.09389), [Philcox 2021](https://arxiv.org/abs/2107.06287), [Ivanov et al. 2023](https://arxiv.org/abs/2302.04414) and [Philcox & Floss 2024](https://arxiv.org/abs/2404.07249).
 It is a sister code to [PolyBin](https://github.com/oliverphilcox/PolyBin), which computes the polyspectra of data on the two-sphere and is a modern reimplementation of the former [Spectra-Without-Windows](https://github.com/oliverphilcox/Spectra-Without-Windows) code.

 For each statistic, two estimators are available: the standard (ideal) estimators, which do not take into account the mask, and window-deconvolved estimators.
 In the second case, we require computation of a Fisher matrix; this depends on binning and the mask, but does not need to be recomputed for each new simulation.